openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-device-info.md

 >
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 > Some parameters whose return value is the default value are not yet available.
 > The APIs of this module return information about device constants.
-You're not expected to call these APIs frequently.
+You are not expected to call these APIs frequently.

 ## Modules to Import